towhee-io/towhee/docs/get-started/data-collection.md

 ['2', '3', '5', '7']
 ```

 `DataCollection.as_str` is not defined in `DataCollection`.
-DataCollection will resolve this unknown function by a lookup table managed with `param_scope`.
+DataCollection will resolve such unknown functions by a lookup table managed with `param_scope`.
 By registering a new function via `param_scope().dispatcher`, we can extend `DataCollection` at run time without modifying the python code of `DataCollection`.

-Operator dispatch is a fundamental mechanism that allows `DataCollection` to be used as a DSL language for domain-specific tasks.
+Operator dispatch is a fundamental mechanism in `DataCollection`.
+It allows `DataCollection` to be used as a DSL language for domain-specific tasks.
 For example, an image processing pipeline can be defined as follows:

 ```python
 >>> dataset = DataCollection.from_glob('path_train/*.jpg') \